-TRANSIENT STUDENTS FROM OTHER COLLEGES AND UNIVERSITIES-so that they may take advantage of their summer vacations to work towards their chosen degrees.
-These students are classified as "transients" and they must present a letter from their institution indicating they are in good standing.
-Permission to enter is granted for the Summer Session.
+TRANSIENT STUDENTS FROM OTHER COLLEGES AND UNIVERSITIES-so that they may take advantage of their summer time in Akron to work towards their chosen degrees.
+Students classified as undergraduate "transients" use the Transient Application Form available in the Admissions Office located in Buchtel Hall.
+Graduate "transient" students must submit a letter from their college to the Dean of Graduate Studies and Research.
+No additional fee is required.